 Twenty-five university students born in the year 1989 were invited to attend the event in Warsaw.
-Sarah Grandke, who won several awards in the German History Competition and participated in award winners’ academies, had the opportunity to accompany German Federal President Joachim Gauck on his visit to Poland as she was recommended by the Körber Foundation.
+Sarah Grandke, who won several awards in the German History Competition and participated in award winners’ academies, had the opportunity to accompany German Federal President Joachim Gauck on his visit to Poland as she was recommended by the Körber-Stiftung.
 Read more about Sarah’s experiences and impressions in Warsaw.

 „Nie ma wolności bez solidarności – There is no freedom without solidarity”.
 That was Bronisław Komorowski’s slogan at the 25th anniversary of the first partially free elections in Poland.
 Twenty-five years ago, on June 4 1989, Poles elected members of the lower and upper houses of the Polish parliament, the Sejm and the Senate.
 The elections were not fully democratic; however it was the beginning of breakdown of communism in East Central Europe.
 Not only could Poland turn to democracy, it marked the starting point for other opposition groups in socialistic neighboring states such as Hungary, Czechoslovakia and East Germany.
 Poland encouraged other people to fight for their freedom.